-Eligibility Criteria
+Eligiblity Criteria

-- 1. The proposal is from an eligible applicant or authorized partner. - 2.
-The proposal is for a land use plan that is consistent with SALC's goals. - 3.
-The proposal contains clearly stated and reportable objectives, measures of progress, and deliverables. - 4.
-The proposal will avoid greenhouse gas emissions. - 5.
-The proposal supports the implementation of an adopted or draft Sustainable Communities Strategy or, if a Sustainable Communities Strategy is not required for a region by law, a Regional Plan that includes policies and programs to reduce greenhouse gas emissions. - 6.
-The proposal demonstrates consistency with California's Planning Priorities.
+- o The proposal is from an eligible applicant or authorized partner. - o The proposal is for a land use plan that is consistent with SALC's goals. - The proposal contains clearly stated and reportable objectives, measures of progress, and deliverables. - o The proposal will avoid greenhouse gas emissions. - The proposal supports the implementation of an adopted or draft Sustainable Communities Strategy or, if a Sustainable Communities Strategy is not required for a region by law, a Regional Plan that includes policies and programs to reduce greenhouse gas emissions. - The proposal demonstrates consistency with California's Planning Priorities.

-Ineligible applications will not be scored
+Ineligible applications will not be scored.